AIPEAC/SC2002-OOP/README.md

 ## Main Features

 ### For Students
-- **Browse Internships**: View available internship opportunities with filtering options
+- **Browse Internships**: View available internship opportunities matching your major
 - **Apply for Internships**: Submit applications to internships that match your major
 - **Track Applications**: See the status of your applications (pending, approved, rejected)
 - **Accept/Reject Offers**: Once approved, you can accept or decline the internship offer